startinmerc/strange-fauna/README.md

 ### ToDo

-* add to user's carts if logged in
-* likewise remove

 #### Cart to Wish/Adjust stock

+* check if stock > 0 on addToCart
+* pass to add wish & raise error if so

 * iterate over items in cart
 * look up stock through API